iterative/dvc.org/public/static/docs/command-reference/checkout.md

 ## Description

-[DVC-files](/doc/user-guide/dvc-file-format) act as pointers to specific version of data files or directories under DVC control.
+[DVC-files](/doc/user-guide/dvc-file-format) act as pointers to specific version of data files or directories tracked by DVC.
 This command synchronizes the workspace data with the versions specified in the current DVC-files.

 `dvc checkout` is useful, for example, when using Git in the